Mercedes A-Class Saloon Review 2025: Price, specs & boot space

 Looking for a used car for sale?
 We've got 100s of Mercedes-Benz Approved Used Cars for Sale for you to choose from, including a wide range of Mercedes A-Class Saloons for sale.

-If you’re reading this then there’s a possibility it is.
-It’s basically identical to the Mercedes A-Class hatchback so you get smart looks, a beautiful interior, excellent infotainment and a car that is comfortable to drive with a great range of engines.
-The A35 model is even genuinely fun to drive.
+If you’re reading this, then there’s a possibility it is.
+It’s basically identical to the Mercedes A-Class hatchback, so you get smart looks, a beautiful interior, excellent infotainment and a car that is comfortable to drive with a great range of engines.
+The A35 model is genuinely fun to drive.

-Tempting as it is to go for the A250e plug-in hybrid version of the A-Class Saloon, the cheaper models will prove economical enough for most people.
+Tempting as the A250e plug-in hybrid version of the A-Class Saloon is, the cheaper models will prove economical enough for most people.
+The diesel variants return great economy.

-Audi will happily push you in the direction of an Audi A3 Saloon, while BMW does a 2 Series Gran Coupe which is a four-door coupe (basically a saloon) as part of the BMW 2 Series range.
+Audi will happily push you in the direction of an Audi A3 Saloon, while BMW does a 2 Series Gran Coupe, which is a four-door coupe (basically a saloon) as part of the BMW 2 Series range.
 Both are comparable to the Mercedes in terms of size and price.
+There's also the Skoda Octavia

-There is of course the Mercedes CLA, which is slightly less practical but more stylish, and if you want a small saloon, you could also consider the Honda Civic Saloon or the Hyundai i30 Fastback, the latter available as a high performance N model to rival the AMG A35.
+There is, of course, the Mercedes CLA, which is slightly less practical but more stylish, and if you want a small saloon, you could also consider the Honda Civic Saloon.

 "When the Mercedes A-Class arrived it really shook up the world of car interior design.
 Even three years on from launch it still seems pretty special."

-From behind the wheel you really wouldn't notice you were sat in the saloon version of the Mercedes A-Class, unless you glanced in the rear view mirror.
+From behind the wheel, you really wouldn't notice you were sitting in the saloon version of the Mercedes A-Class, unless you glanced in the rear-view mirror.
 That's no bad thing, because the cabin feels really special for a compact saloon.

 The design is cutting-edge and high-tech, but the smallest Mercedes saloon still gets the basics right.
 The A-Class’ seats offer excellent support and a fine range of movement, to provide a good driving position.